How to prepare for a VAT Audit

 The next step is to get organised.
 Know where to find whatever source (original) document you might be required to produce during a VAT audit.
 So, your document filing must be properly organised and the relevant source documents filed in logical (ascending) order.
 Make sure that your source (original) documents contain all the relevant information on them as specified by SARS.
 For example, all your supplier invoices must have your registered trade name on them as well as your VAT number etc. and ensure that the VAT amount is clearly indicated on all invoices, both on customer and supplier invoices.
 It is often not good enough indicating to the SARS inspector that the relevant invoice was processed correctly.
 The inspector will want to have sight of the source (original) documents in many cases.

 If you are using a computerised accounting software package, which, apart from calculating Input and Output VAT correctly during the normal day to day processing, it should also enable you to produce accurate reports which allow you to complete the relevant VAT (201) form.
 It should also, be capable of printing detailed reports supporting the various totals required for completion of the VAT (201) form.
-Your computerised accounting package should also have a “lockdown” facility which locks down and links the relevant transactions that made up the VAT (201) return with historical retrieval so that you can effectively “re-produce” a VAT return with its relevant supporting audit trails.
-This is important because you would in all probability be required to supply such relevant reports during a VAT audit, and they need to match the VAT (201) returns which have been submitted.
+Your computerised accounting package should also have a “lockdown” facility that locks down and links the relevant transactions that made up the VAT (201) return with historical retrieval so that you can effectively “re-produce” a VAT return with its relevant supporting audit trails.
+This is important because you would in all probability be required to supply such relevant reports during a VAT audit, and they need to match the VAT (201) returns that have been submitted.
 Remember, VAT audits can often cover several months, even years, so easy access to accurate historical data is important, because as mentioned, a VAT audit may involve an audit going several years back, so your accounting software package should also have “unlimited” history.
 In addition, the VAT returns should at all times agree to your VAT control account.

 If therefore, you have adopted the correct disciplines such as a logical filing system for all the relevant source (original) documents and you have a computerised accounting system that has the kind of functionality mentioned above, then you ought to be ready for a VAT audit more or less anytime.
 It is important to note that you will never really know what the VAT inspector is going to want to see and/or reconcile to, and no two VAT audits will be the same.